-The Church Coucil on Justice and Correction (CCJC Quebec) promotes restorative justice based on christian faith by interveining with the legislator, the delinquant, the victim, the community, and society.
+CCJC Quebec promotes restorative justice in Quebec, based on the Christian faith by intervening with the legislator, the offender, the victim, the community, and society.
 It is with the help of research and support activities with individuals in a growth process that we accomplish our mission.

 Circles of Support and Accountability (CoSA) is a reintegration initiative based on restorative justice principles for federally sentenced, high-risk, high needs sex offenders who have been held to the end of their sentence.
 Although imprisoning offenders accomplishes the short term objective of ensuring public safety, most are eventually released and come back to communities with no support and very little in the way of accountability.